 Transmission Improvements to Load and Generation Pockets Addressing Reliability Issues

 The performance of the transmission system is highly dependent on embedded generators operating to maintain reliability in several smaller areas of the system.
 Consistent with ISO operating requirements, the generators may be required to provide second-contingency protection or voltage support or to avoid overloads of transmission system elements.
 Reliability may be threatened when only a few generating units are available to provide system support, especially when considering normal levels of unplanned or scheduled outages of generators or transmission facilities.
 This transmission system dependence on local-area generating units typically can result in reliability payments associated with out-of-merit unit commitments.
-The total cost for these reliability payments are a small portion of the overall wholesale electricity market costs in New England of $10.5 billion in 2014 (See ).
+The total cost for these reliability payments are a small portion of the overall wholesale electricity market costs in New England of $10.5 billion in 2014 (See Figure 2-1).

 Some areas currently depend on out-of-merit generating units to some degree to maintain reliability, or have been dependent on these units until recently.
 The NCPC in the Boston area totaled approximately $23.6 million for 2014, approximately 61% of the New England total.
 After the upgrades being pursued as part of the Greater Boston projects are placed in service, the need to run units out of merit (and subsequent NCPC) is expected to decline (see Sections 6.4.2 and 6.4.3).

-Generating units in load pockets may receive second-contingency or voltage-control payments for must-run situations. shows the NCPC by type and year.
+Generating units in load pockets may receive second-contingency or voltage-control payments for must-run situations.
+Table 6-4 shows the NCPC by type and year.
 The 2009, 2010, 2011, and 2012 figures showed a significant decrease from the preceding years, averaging less than $17 million per year.
 A modest upturn in charges occurred in 2013, and a slight decrease happened in 2014.
 Because reliability transmission upgrades improve the economic performance of the system, upgrading transmission solely to reduce NCPC is not often justifiable.

 Table 6-4 Net Commitment-Period Compensation by Type and Year (Million $)